 Creating With Concept

-I was personally inspired by the book Basic Design Index, by Jim Krause:
+My inspiration came from the book Basic Design Index, by Jim Krause:

 Concept is abstract, intangible, and untouchable — and yet, without its binding influence, the elements of a design fall from the page and land in the gutter.